Nedja995/npcv-c/README.md

 ### 3. USING
 ###### Library users
 1. Need to link libs from '/lib/' directory and include headers from '/include/ directory'
-###### Developers:
+###### Developers
-- Can use CMake to generate project for various IDE-s and Makefile
+1. Can use CMake to generate project for various IDE-s and Makefile
-- There is two usefull executable project:
+2. There is two usefull executable project:
     - examples - when running they will make few outputs in '/examples/datas/output' also in this directory you can find '/valid_results/'	with who you can compare your outputs althrought in '/examples/datas/output/old/classified/test1/' you can find classification output of ocr number samples in early stage of development
     - tests - GTests.
 Can download them on build or select custom GTest and GMock project paths

 This is overview, more details in 6.
 BUILDING section